Ga-68 Dotatate PET/CT scan

 Published reports show about 70-90 percent of neuroendocrine tumors have somatostatin receptors.
 Think of this receptor as a docking station for the hormone somatostatin.
 It’s a place for it to land and connect to the cell.
 In healthy cells, these receptors are part of signaling system to regulate hormone secretions.
 For NETs that overexpress hormones, somatostatin receptors serve as a target for therapy given by oncologists and nuclear radiologists.
 Synthetic somatostatin analogs, paired with radioactive agents, can bind to somatostatin receptors.
 This radiopharmaceutical can light up neuroendocrine cancer cells in a nuclear scan.

-What is it like to have a Gallium-68 PET/CT scan?
+What is it like to have a Ga-68 PET/CT scan?

 “I was worried they would see more cancer, but that wasn’t the case,” he said.